Martineau Galleries: Planning history

 The masterplan was designed by RTKL-UK Ltd. Engineers WSP Group produced the means of access plan in the planning application.
 A cheque of £9,345 made payable to Birmingham City Council was submitted with application to cover the planning fees.
-A notice was placed in 5 December 2005 edition of the Birmingham Post by the agents, Drivers Jonas, to make the public aware of the proposals.
+A notice was placed on 5 December 2005 edition of the Birmingham Post by the agents, Drivers Jonas, to make the public aware of the proposals.
 The scheme was granted outline planning consent on 21 December 2006.

 Demolition of the present buildings was to commence in 2007.
 Construction was expected to take three years as it is being constructed as a single phase therefore making the completion date either 2010 or 2011.

 The Toys 'R' Us store on Dale End has already found a new location and the office block is being emptied.
 The Argos store is also beginning to empty yet is still in operation until demolition begins.
 The Carling Academy is set to move to the former Dome nightclub premises on Bristol Street in 2009.
 Oasis Market will be forced to shut down or relocate as well as the small businesses on the street level.
 The rooftop market is slowly shutting down however it is unknown whether this is due to pressure by the developers or natural deterioration.
 A Virgin Megastore on the corner with Bull Street and Corporation Street shut down in 2005 however the retail space was put up for let soon after.
 Virgin Megastore relocated to new premises next to the Pavilions Shopping Centre on High Street and the retail space became Omega Sektor which closed in 2008.

 Interest was raised in the environmental surveying of the site by the developers who discovered that six species of birds which are listed in the RSPB's species of particular interest had established a habitat on the site.
 However, after further research, it was noted that these species of birds were common in city centres.